History of ASFMUN

 Model United Nations is firmly intertwined with ASF’s values, goals, and academic foundations: as a school that holds “justice, understanding, and truth” as its core principles, what better way to achieve all three than MUN?
 We firmly believe that MUN is one of the best ways students can develop research, oratory, and critical thinking skills, and have always worked hard to help our students develop these qualities.

-The “big brother” of the eighth grade group, the Upper School MUN Class is composed of twenty-four seniors who also dedicate one of their eight classes to learning about MUN (particularly on the side of chairing) and organizing large-scale conferences.
 One of ASF’s longest-standing traditions, the MUN Class incorporates the elements of an academic setting with the challenges of a diplomatic organization, awarding students academic credit for developing a Model UN skillset.

 The US MUN Club emerged in the fall of 2016, created by alumni of the eighth grade MUN Class.
 The club gradually strengthened throughout 2017, steadily becoming one of ASF’s highest-achieving and most popular clubs.